 A great feature about these chairs is that they have adjustable heights; so they can move up or down to better allow your legs to land on the footrest.
 With this chair, you may never have to worry about lower circulation problems or lack of support in your lumbar region.

 Ergonomic Exercise Balls

 One of the wonderful qualities of this chair is that it forces the user to utilize action and movement while sitting still.
 The constant movement that occurs while maintaining balance forces your legs to move, which activates circulation and keeps your muscles active and working.
-This in turn lowers the risk of stress and fatigue on your lower half.
+This, in turn, lowers the risk of stress and fatigue in your lower half.

 When you sit on an exercise ball, you’re also a lot less likely to slouch.
 This will improve your posture over the long run.
 Exercise balls come in different shapes and heights, which will allow you to find one that lets you sit at your desk comfortably.
 If you really want to do something different with your exercise ball, you may be able to find ones with base frames on which wheels are attached.
 This will allow you a bit more freedom to move around your work area.
 You can even buy exercise balls with attached backrests.

 Some people with back problems find that they get the most support when they sit in a reclined position.
 This is especially true for people with certain back problems, such as lumbar spinal stenosis or degenerative disks in their backs.
 Many of these people find that they have better support when they recline in their chairs and have their feet planted firmly on a footrest.
 If you have one of these disorders, you can find an ergonomic chair recliner with an attached table that allows you to work on a laptop or handle paper documents.